About Hilton Honors Ascend Card from American Express

 - Free weekend night if you spend $15,000 in a year

 These long-term benefits are pretty impressive, especially compared to other hotel rewards cards.
-Take a look at our article on the best hotel rewards credit cards to get a sense of how it stacks up against the AmEx Starwood Preferred Guest, Chase Hyatt Visa, Chase Marriott Rewards Premier and other cards.
+Take a look at our article on the best hotel rewards credit cards to get a sense of how it stacks up against the AmEx Starwood Preferred Guest, The World of Hyatt Credit Card, and Chase Marriott Rewards Premier.

 Nearly any hotel loyalty program you join will have tiers of membership; the higher you go, the more perks you receive.
 Hilton’s Gold status is second only to Diamond status, which you can get if you spend enough in one year.